-What is Hepatitis?
+What is hepatitis?

 Hepatitis is an inflammation of the liver, most commonly caused by a viral infection.
 There are five main hepatitis viruses, referred to as types A, B, C, D and E. These five types are of greatest concern because of the burden of illness and death they cause and the potential for outbreaks and epidemic spread.
 Nevertheless, hepatitis is a disease that, in most of its viral forms, doesn’t need to kill.

 What makes viral hepatitis a global health problem?